• About

 There’s a natural phenomenon where the gods occasionally sprinkle us with water.
 It’s vital for humans, and it falls straight from the sky!
 With that in mind, why not pop a few buckets outside and collect this natural resource for free?
 Now before you health experts get in a huff, boil the water, let it cool, and then pour it into reusable bottles.
 And if you want it to look fancy, grab a marker and create your own label on the bottle.

-Score a free lunch at your local supermarket
+Score a free lunch at the supermarket

 If you’re near a supermarket at noontime, ditch the cafe, and pop into your local Safeway or Costco for lunch.
 The latter, especially, is like a full-on smorgasbord!
 Food reps practically throw food at you: dips, cooked chicken wings, pasta, heated-up frozen meals, desserts and even coffee.
 If you don’t want to look greedy taking too many samples at once, circle the shop.
 It doubles as a free workout.